nomihadar/G-PhoCS/README.md

 G-PhoCS
 =======

-Currently I am a research assistance of Dr. Ilan Gronau in IDC Herzliya.
-In this project I develop his existing software, G-PhoCS, which is under the domain of population genetics.

-G-PhoCS is a software package for inferring ancestral population sizes, population divergence times, and migration rates from individual genome sequences.
-G-PhoCS accepts as input a set of multiple sequence alignments from separate neutrally evolving loci along the genome.
-Parameter inference is done in a Bayesian manner, using a Markov Chain Monte Carlo (MCMC) to jointly sample model parameters and genealogies at the input loci.
+[G-PhoCS](https://github.com/gphocs-dev/G-PhoCS) iis a software package for inferring ancestral population sizes, population divergence times, and migration rates from individual genome sequences, developed by Dr. Ilan Gronau from the IDC Herzliya.
+As a research assistance of Dr. Ilan Gronau, I developed the next version of G-PhoCS, v140 (not released yet).

 Files I wrote (rest were not written by me):